 UTA offers a Summer Bridge program that allows students who fall short of our admission requirements to receive a conditional admission pathway to UTA.
 These students must demonstrate a high potential for academic success.

 You will need to apply using the ApplyTexas online application.

-The freshman application fee is $60.
+The freshman application fee.
 You can pay it with a credit card on the ApplyTexas application.
 If you do not pay the application fee through ApplyTexas, you can pay by credit card over the phone at 817-272-MAVS or by check or money order in person or through the mail.

 UTA accepts SAT or ACT application fee waivers for freshman applications only.
 Talk with your guidance counselor about submitting an SAT or ACT fee waiver.

 Submit documents to the Office of Admissions by mail or in person.

 The University of Texas at Arlington welcomes admission applications at any time.
 Applications are being accepted for future terms, including Summer 2018, Fall 2018, and Spring 2019.
 We will process your application as quickly as possible and every attempt will be made to ensure consideration for the desired semester.
 Applying early gives you the best opportunity to receive scholarships, as well.